openface/festorbot/README.md

 ## FestorBot (Yet Another DayZ Player Count Discord Bot)

 Since YADPCDB is a terrible name for a project, we'll just call it *festor*.
-The FesterBot is a stupid-simple node-based discord bot that queries your DayZ server for game information and updates your discord channel names to reflect the current player counts.
+FestorBot is a stupid-simple node-based discord bot that queries your DayZ server for game information and updates your discord channel names to reflect the current player counts.